D3Engineering/d3-jetson-bsp/doc/README.md

 At the end of a successful `make`, you will see the build ID.
 You can also see the build ID of the most recent build by running `make show-config`.

+If the build fails while archiving and you see this error:
+`creating superproject archive...fatal: Not a valid object name` Make sure you have a real branch checked out and not a specific commit.

 ## Update the target with the new kernel and device tree

 On the **host**: